 While it’s great to do things on your own, these apps can make you feel less vulnerable by putting access to emergency services and friends at your fingertips.
 Find someone to escort you when you feel vulnerable, and notify friends or family when you get home safely.

 When you’re feeling vulnerable, open SafeTrek and press the “hold until safe” button.
 When you’ve reached a safe place or the danger passes, release the button and type in a predetermined pin to cancel the panic alert before it’s sent.
-If you release the hold on the panic button without entering the PIN within 10 seconds, your information and location is automatically sent to the local police.
+If you release the hold on the panic button without entering the PIN within 10 seconds, your information and location are automatically sent to the local police.

 SafeTrek also texts and calls you, which could deter a would-be attacker.
 Any time you are walking through a shady part of town, keep your finger on the panic button in the knowledge that if you release it, someone will be alerted on your behalf.
 The best part of SafeTrek is that you don’t have to speak to activate an alert, so your attacker won’t know that you’ve called for help.

 With the Companion app, you never have to walk alone.
-Set your destination and then select "Companions," your safety network of family, friends, coworkers or schoolmates to call upon anywhere you feel uncomfortable.
+Set your destination and then select "Companions," your safety network of family, friends, co-workers or schoolmates to call upon anywhere you feel uncomfortable.
 If you start running, don't make it to your destination on time, have your headphones yanked out or your phone falls to the ground, the apps will give you 15 seconds to respond that you're OK.
 If you don't check in, a message will be sent to all of the "Companions" you selected.

 You don’t even need a smartphone to use Kitestring, just a phone that can receive and send text messages.
 Kitestring sends you a text message after a specified amount of time.
 If you don’t reply, it sends your emergency contact(s) a personalized alert message.
 A perennial mode that checks up on you every few hours could be useful when you’re out for an extended period of time or staying home alone for days and want to be sure that someone knows you are okay.
 Create a duress code you can use to reply to the Kitestring text to get immediate emergency help.